phette23/c4l24-python4lib/readme.md

 Then a round of introductions.
 Please share at least your name and a note about your relationship with Python, whether that's your expertise level, what kinds of coding you usually do, or something you're looking forward to talking about today.

+We should attempt to take notes to share on the [python4lib resources](https://github.com/code4lib/python4lib-resources) repo.

 ## Getting Started

 To get the most out of this session, attendees will need to download this repository and have Python 3.
 Python 3.10 should be able to utilize all features discussed but earlier versions should be able to run most of the code samples.